airohhhhh/redran-laser/README.md

 # redran-laser
-Purely used as storage for gifs and images featured on https://airohhhhh.github.io
+Resource repo used to store gifs of pet photon arts, and potentially other images used in my PSO2 Summoner guide, https://airohhhhh.github.io